 If you are a private or commercial landlord looking for insurance for buildings, industrial units, shops, detached or terraced houses, bungalows, maisonettes, apartments, a block of flats or a house converted into flats, you need building insurance or landlord insurance to protect your assets.

-You may also need building insurance if you are a freeholder, leaseholder, management company or residents’ association.
+You may also need landlord insurance if you are a freeholder, leaseholder, management company or residents’ association.

 What Is Landlord Insurance?

 Landlord insurance is a package policy designed to cover the risks that landlords face including the following:

 - Sudden and unforeseen damage to buildings and any contents that you own, such as carpets, curtains, washing machines and fridges as well as cover for fixtures and fittings, such as wi-fi, satellite dishes and broadband equipment.

 - Accidental breakage of glass, sinks, toilets and baths.

 - Loss of rental income, in case an event, such as fire or flood, means that the occupants have to move out while repairs are in progress.

 - Property owner’s liability in case a member of the public is injured or their property is damaged at your property and they decide it’s your fault.
 Two examples of incidents that might lead to a property owners liability claim are: someone falling down some steps or a tile falling off the roof and damaging a car parked below.